HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2_ai_analysis/wcm_rest_content_ai_analysis.md

 - If the value of the request parameter selected is **summary**, extractive summarization is done during analysis by default.
 Currently, abstractive summarization is not supported.

 For more information on the API request and response details, refer to ```/contents/analysis``` API with method type as ```POST``` in the Swagger REST API documentation at ```http or https://host:port/dx/api/wcm/v2/explorer/```.

+!!! note

+    Before you call Content AI analyzer API's of any Content AI Provider, you need to configure them in your DX deployment.
+Instructions for enabling AI Analysis for Kubernetes deployment is available at [Web content AI analysis in Kubernetes Deployment](../../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md) and instructions for enabling AI Analysis for DX on-premise deployment is available at [Web content AI analysis in on-premise deployment](../../../get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md)